Chopta Tungnath Chandrashila Trek

 The trek is in Uttarakhand’s Garhwal region.
 Chopta is known as the “Mini Switzerland of India,” and the trail covers Tungnath (the world’s highest Shiva temple) and Chandrashila summit.

-It is considered an easy to moderate trek, suitable for beginners as well as experienced trekkers.
-The trail is short but involves steep climbs, especially while approaching Chandrashila.
+It is an easy to moderate level trek, suitable for beginners and first-time trekkers.
+The total trekking distance is around 5 km (one way) from Chopta to Chandrashila.